georkara/Chargym-Charging-Station/README.md

 ### Ready to Use Examples

-If you want to train either DDPG or PPO using Chargym:
+_If you want to train either DDPG or PPO using Chargym_:
 1. __You have to specify by hand the reset_flag in [Charging_Station_Enviroment.py](/Chargym_Charging_Station/envs/Charging_Station_Enviroment.py) line 89 if you want to emulate different days (__ ``` def reset(self, reset_flag=0): ``` __) or the same simulated day (__ ``` def reset(self, reset_flag=1): ``` __) across episodes__.
 2. __then run [DDPG_train.py](Solvers/RL/DDPG_train.py) and [PPO_train.py](Solvers/RL/PPO_train.py)__.

-If you want to evaluate the trained models:
+_If you want to evaluate the trained models_:
 1. __You have to modify by hand [Charging_Station_Enviroment.py](/Chargym_Charging_Station/envs/Charging_Station_Enviroment.py) in line 89 to:__
 ``` def reset(self, reset_flag): ``` __removing the value of reset_flag__.
 2. __then run [evaluate_trained_models.py](/Solvers/evaluate_trained_models.py) and you will get the comparison performance between DDPG, PPO and RBC__.